15+ Connected TV Stats That Will Impress Your Boss

 Wherever there is money, there is someone trying to exploit it — and that means that CTV advertising is not immune to the potential for ad fraud.

-To put the risk of ad fraud in numbers, Juniper Research estimates that it will cost companies $68 billion collectively in 2022.
+To put the risk of ad fraud in numbers, Juniper Research estimates that it will cost companies a whopping $100 billion by the end of 2024.
+That number is expected to jump to $172 billion by 2028.

-Ad fraud is up as much as 161%, highlighting that companies are smart to consider what safety features a platform provides.
+This increase of 105% highlights the urgency for deploying innovative fraud mitigation services.
+Companies are smart to consider what safety features a CTV advertising platform provides.
 It also means that media companies are on the hook to build secure technology environments that will protect their clients from frivolous losses.

 The Trustworthy Accountability Group (TAG) launched a program to directly combat ad fraud in 2016.
 To date, 148 companies have achieved TAG certification and according to a 2020 benchmarking survey, have experienced a 90% reduction in ad fraud.